JackBilbo/lxn-discus/README.md

 <h2>Conflicts with other mods</h2>

 Multiple mods changing the same aircraft are prone to conflict somehow.
 If you run into problems the first and easiest option is to decide, which modification is more important to you and remove the conflicting one.
 If you absolutely want to keep both, you can try to find out which files conflict.
 In the case of most livery modifications the conflicting file is the file panel.cfg, that is used to modify aircraft registration.
 This mod also changes panel.cfg.
 You can try to solve the conflict by either copying panel.cfg from this mod over to you livery completely, or only copy the section [VCockpit02] from this mod's panel.cfg and paste it to the same file in you livery mod.
 Sounds way more complicated than it is, but try it at your own risk, of course.

-<h2>Reworked Variometer</h2>

-The rework is losely based on the realworld LXN V80 vario but doesn't attempt to exactly emulate its funcionality.
-It contains a slightly enlarged scale and needles for better readability with five indicators:

-- orange: current climb/sink (TE or netto as selected by the bottom right knob)
-- turquoise: current vertical wind component (RL-inspiration: https://gliding.lxnav.com/news/hawk-wind-calculation/)
-- red square: 10s average climb/sink.
-- small green T: total true average of the last thermal (as calculated by the thermal helper page in the LX computer).
-When flying in thermal conditions this marker can help with judging you MC setting: if you're leaving a thermal and this marker is below the blue MC marker, you overestimated the climb and might consider dialling MC down a bit.
-If it's the other way around you could go a little more aggressive.
-- blue triangle: MacCready setting

-The orange arc marks the range of values measured during the last ten seconds.

-The center of the instrument can display four different screens:

-- data fields for current and average climb plus a (VERY) tiny speedtape and STF-Marker
-- horizontal wind info (HAWK-style see above)
-- simple artificial horizon
-- slider to adjust "current" needle smoothing (calculating average values) between 0 and 5 seconds.
-Allows to change the sensitivity of the vario needle in gusty conditions.
-Higher values will make the vario less responsive when entering lift, but filter out rapid movement from rapidly changing wind speeds.
-When flying in a weather preset with 0 gusts, you can safely set this to 0.
-When you encounter gusts (as in live weather most of the time) adjust the smoothing upward to calm down the needle.

-Screens can be cycled using the top and bottom button on the right.
-Center button toggles between the default linear and a logarithmic scale.
-You can also cycle screens using alt/a alt/s on the keyboard (doesn't work in VR for some reason).

-Audio output of the vario is completely unchanged.